tikangcs/Indigeo/README.md

 ## Map Screen
 Users are presented with a list of the nearby plants and animals that can be geographically traced to markers on a map.
 There is currently no feature to view both of them concurrently, hence users must toggle between viewing one over the other.

-Using asynchronous calls to the location API, the app captures the user's current coordinates and presents it on an instance of Google Maps.
+Using asynchronous calls to a location API, the app captures the user device's current coordinates and presents it on an instance of Google Maps.
 Concurrently, the application conditionally renders items that fall within the user's proximity.
 This geofence has been defined as +/- 0.01 degrees in both latitude and longitude.
 User movements are tracked and updates to the location will trigger updates to the map, the markers, and the corresponding list.

 Both logged in users and guest users will see a profile icon in the upper right hand corner of the map.
 When logged in users press that icon, they will be redirected to their profile screen.
 Guest users will be redirected to the login screen.